yiangmeng/aws-react-native-amplify-workshop/amplify/README.md

 "amplify publish" will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud
 ```

-At this point, you can choose to re-configure your `Auth` again by entering the following command:
+At any point, you can choose to re-configure your `Auth` again by entering the following command:

 ```
 amplify auth update